 The human skull also contains several sinuses, i.e., air-filled cavities lined by respiratory epithelium.
 The exact function of these sinuses is still debatable.
 However, they may be important to reduce skull weight, provide voice resonance, and warm and moisture inspired air.
-Presence of sutures is a unique characteristic of skull.
-The sutures are a type of fibrous joint only occurs in the skull.
+Presence of sutures is another unique characteristic of the skull.
+The sutures are a type of fibrous joint that occurs only in the skull.
 There are 17 sutures on the human skull.
-Both male and female skulls are made up of 22 bones, but there are some distinguishable features between these two skulls.
+Both male and female skulls have 22 bones, but there are some distinguishable features between these two skulls.

-The bones of male skull are much heavier than the female skull.
-The main characteristic features of the male skull include prominent supercillary arches, prominent glabella, eversion of angle of mandible, large mastoid process, and bones with better muscular markings.
+Male skull is the bony structure that makes the head of males.
+The bones in the male skull are much heavier than the those of female skull.
+The main characteristic features of the male skull include prominent superciliary arches, prominent glabella, eversion of the angle of mandible, large mastoid process, and bones with better muscular markings.

-Female skull is made up of much lighter bones than males, with smooth surfaces.
+Female skull is the bony structure which makes the female head.
+It is made up of much lighter bones than males, with smooth surfaces.
 The frontal and parietal eminences are larger than that of males.

-What is the difference between Male and Female Skull?
+What is the Difference Between Male and Female Skull?